MINI John Cooper Works Buggy 2017

 BMW X3CC 2005-2011

 A few years after the successful off-road rallying debut with the BMW X5 CC the team switched to the BMW X3 CC.
 On December 17th and 18th of 2004, the team and Magna Steyr – who had secured the deal to build the production version of the X3 – and BMW opted for building the new off-road rally vehicle.
 Götz Engineering and Heggemann undertook the task of designing the chassis, with Magna Steyr being responsible for the design of the suspension and body.
-There, the team also assembled the first BMW X3 CC and on August 17th at 02:45 AM, it drove out of the hall for the first time.
+There, the team also assembled the first BMW X3 CC and on August 17th at 02:45 AM, it drove out of the workshop for the first time.

 In the following years, the BMW X3 CC secured numerous wins and also became a very popular customer car.
 In addition to many individual successes in off-road rallies, the X3 CC secured several FIA World Cup titles for X-raid, won the 2011 Silk Way Rally and finished fourth in two Dakar Rallies.